usyless/Derpibooru-Tag-Autocomplete/README.md

 # Derpibooru Tag Autocomplete
-Add tag autocompletion for derpibooru
+Ttag autocompletion for derpibooru.org, using the available API

 ## Usage
 - Install extension, through the mozilla addons page for firefox